Cancel Car Insurance in Germany (2026)

 Step 3: Send by Registered Mail

-Use Einschreiben mit Rückschein (registered mail with return receipt) at any Deutsche Post branch (~€4.50).
-The green Rückschein card returns to you signed — irrefutable proof of delivery.
+Use Einschreiben mit Rückschein (registered mail with return receipt) at any Deutsche Post branch.
+It costs a few euros.
+The green return card comes back to you signed by the recipient.
+That is your proof of delivery, and it holds up legally if there is ever a dispute.

 Step 4: Get Written Confirmation